Public image of Taylor Swift: Characterization

 According to journalists, Swift's public image is a combination of her perceived reputations as a consistent artist, an astute entrepreneur and a famous media personality.
 Joe Coscarelli of The New York Times wrote, Swift is "a mix of prolific artistic output and relentless business savvy, plus cultural dominance as a celebrity".
 In the words of music critics Sam Sanders and Ann Powers, Swift is a "surprisingly successful composite of megawatt pop star and bedroom singer-songwriter."
 Coscarelli made a similar point, saying that Swift's career "seems to bridge the gap between two kinds of artists ... the sustained, hit-making entertainers who may be overlooked, at least at first, as musicians, and the serious singer-songwriters who tend to be more critically lauded."
 Dorian Lynskey of The Guardian opined that "Swift manages to be both authentic singer-songwriter and unabashed hyper-capitalist."
 Media outlets often describe Swift as a savvy businesswoman, who is also known for her philanthropic initiatives and "generous" donations.

+Perception up-close

 "I've never seen any woman handle herself the way she does.
 She makes my eyes water, the way she handles herself.
 She manages the whole fame trip, what it means to be in the spotlight.
 So when you think about all the things going wrong the world she is the true great role model."